The Problems with Pain Meds: Opioid Abuse

 The U.S. Food and Drug Administration has reviewed its opioids policies and required enhanced labeling warnings for immediate-release opioids.
 And the president has proposed $1.1 billion in new funding to address the opioid epidemic.

 More than one-third of Americans blame physicians for the prescription painkiller abuse problem, according to a STAT-Harvard poll.
-The CDC reports primary care clinicians prescribe about half of all dispensed opioid prescriptions.
+The CDC reports primary care clinicians to prescribe about half of all dispensed opioid prescriptions.
 Primary care clinicians acknowledge concerns about prescribing the drugs.

 The group Physicians for Responsible Opioid Prescribing are asking The Joint Commission to reexamine its pain management standards and CMS to remove the pain-related questions from the Hospital Consumer Assessment of Healthcare Providers and Systems Survey.